Study Plan for the ACT

 A Sample 30 Day Study Plan for ACT

-When you commence preparation for any exam, you do need some sort of a study plan so as to achieve high scores in that exam.
-This article will discuss such a study plan in context of the ACT test.
-To formulate a study plan or to 'plan ACT test', you can consult the study plan given here and modify it to suit your needs.
+When you commence preparation for any exam, you do need a study plan so as to achieve high scores in that exam.
+This article will discuss such type study plan in context of the ACT .
+To formulate a study plan or to plan for this examination, you can refer to the study plan given here and modify it to suit your needs.
 This plan has been developed after assuming that a student has only a month or a little more than that left to prepare for the test.

 Day 1: Begin by studying the format of the test, understanding what subjects are tested, the number of questions per section and the time allotted to you for completing each section.

-Day 2: The second day of 'plan ACT test' should be spent in analyzing the kind of questions that are asked in the test.
+Day 2: The second day should be spent in analyzing the kind of questions that are asked in the test.
 The best source for doing this would be the official ACT website (http://actstudent.org/testprep/descriptions/index.html).

-Day 3: Set a deadline for revising the content tested in ACT and also decide the number of hours you wish to devote to studying each day (four hours minimum) in your 'plan ACT test' routine.
+Day 3: Set a deadline for revising the content tested in ACT and also decide the number of hours you wish to devote to studying each day (four hours minimum) in your study plan.
 Give yourself a week at most.
 Now, assimilate all materials required for test preparation.
-Buy or issue a study guide from your library.
-Choose from among The Real ACT Prep Guide, Barron's ACT, Cracking the ACT (The Princeton Review), Kaplan ACT 2012 Premier, etc. Start studying from this day.
-Pick a subject which you like.
+Buy or borrow a study guide from your library.
+Choose from among The Real ACT Prep Guide, Barron's ACT, Cracking the ACT (The Princeton Review), Kaplan ACT 2012 Premier, etc. Start studying from this day and begin with a subject that you like.

 Day 4: Take a diagnostic test or mock test on this day.
 Analyze your strengths and weaknesses.
-This will provide you with the knowledge of how much you need to work to get your dream score.
+This will provide you with the knowledge of how much you need to work to achieve the score you want.

-Day 5-6: Start 'plan ACT test' with the English section of the exam.
+Day 5-6: Start these two days with the English section of the exam.
 Revise all concepts and start solving practice questions.
 If your vocabulary is weak, include vocabulary practice into your everyday study routine.
 It is very important to solve the sample questions given on the official website.
 Follow this practice for the other test sections as well.